ApryseSDK/flutter-unified-web-mobile-sample/README.md

 - Web: install Google Chrome (https://www.google.com/chrome/) if you have not.
 Then run `flutter run -d chrome`.

 - Android:
-Check that your Android device is running by running the command `flutter devices`.
+Check that your Android device is running by running the command `flutter devices` or emulators by `flutter emulators`.
 If none are available, follow the device set up instructions in the [Install](https://flutter.dev/docs/get-started/install) guides for your platform.
 Then, run the app with the command `flutter run` or `flutter run -d ` followed by the device id.

 - iOS:
-Check that your iOS device is running by running the command `flutter devices`.
+Check that your iOS device is running by running the command `flutter devices` or emulators by `flutter emulators`.
 If none are available, follow the device set up instructions in the [Install](https://flutter.dev/docs/get-started/install) guides for your platform.
 Then, run the app with the command `flutter run` or `flutter run -d ` followed by the device id.

 ## APIs